VanWrinkle/Crumbs_App/server/README.md

 #### Description

 > Logging in is mandatory for all endpoints that are capable of performing actions on behalf of the user, such as posting crumbs, deletion of an account and similar.
+The server sets a cookie on the client containing a JSON Web Token (JWT) containg a payload, hash and timestamp for verifying authentication on incoming requests.
+It also returns information on the user and time-to-live (TTL) on the cookie/token.

 #### Request
 - URL: `/api/login`